brabbit08/ICFOTEST2020/README.md

 The following program is actually running on a **EC2 Linux instance of AWS** wich one is already configurated with a **LAMP Server and CGI **

 ## Results
-If you want to see the results of this exercice, you can visit [Exercice 1](http://52.15.210.126/)
+Please check the following URLs to see the results [Exercice 1](http://52.15.210.126/)
 [Exercice 2](http://52.15.210.126/python)
 [Exercice 3](http://52.15.210.126/days)